What is DMAIC?

 Manufacturers found that the more standard deviations there were between their average and acceptable quality limits, the less likely they were to go over those limits.
 Thus, Six Sigma, or six standard deviations, became the gold standard in defining production limits, reducing the number of defects and improving processes.

 When should you use DMAIC?

-Improving processes with DMAIC
+Fixing problems with DMAIC